qwertie/ecsharp/index.md

 Welcome
 =======

-Enhanced C# is a programming language that is backward-compatible with C#.
-Currently, only the front-end of EC# is complete; this front end is known as [_LeMP_](/lemp).
+Enhanced C# is a modified syntax for the C# programming language that is backward-compatible with C#.
+Currently, EC# is just a parser that is compatible with a macro preprocessor called [_LeMP_](/lemp).
 LeMP is, in fact, language-agnostic and can support _any_ programming language for which a parser and printer has been written based on [Loyc trees](http://loyc.net/loyc-trees), but so far no volunteers have stepped forward to write parsers or printers for other languages.

-Since only the front-end is done, one uses LeMP as a C# preprocessor.
 Currently there is a Single-File Generator (a.k.a.
 Custom Tool) in Visual Studio that converts a single \*.ecs file to plain C# whenever you save it.
 Typically, then, you'll write projects that are mostly C#, with EC# used only when its benefits are big enough to outweigh the drawbacks of using a C# preprocessor (e.g. no IntelliSense).

 It's possible to use a modified build process, but more convenient not to; instead, just place both the \*.ecs and \*.out.cs files in source control.
-This has the advantage that you don't have to modify your build server, and those without LeMP installed can still compile your projects.
+This has the advantage that you don't have to modify your build server, and those who have not installed LeMP can still compile your projects.

 EC# and LeMP are part of the [Loyc initiative](http://loyc.net).